Gantt Chart to Plan Project Timeline

 Building Your Passions

 ARThentic, the community of creators, decided to enter the NFT space as artist consultants in the beginning of 2020.
-After 2 years of experience working with a variety of different artists, the company is ready to release a generative 10K series, a hallmark of serious crypto-based businesses.
+After two years of experience working with a variety of different artists, the company is ready to release a generative 10K series, a hallmark of serious crypto-based businesses.
 This particular project requires a number of features decided by the business stakeholders, listed below:

 NFT Series with over 10,000 generated art pieces